pathriMahanthesh/icamp-sde-1-intern/task-1/TASK1WRITEUP.md

 I would also consider adding features like pagination, filtering by date, or keyword-based search to make the tool more powerful.
 Another improvement would be to replace file-based storage with a lightweight database for better scalability.
 Finally, I would optimize performance by introducing parallel fetching of feeds instead of processing them sequentially.

 ---

-## Commit Index

-The implementation was completed incrementally based on the given tickets:

-- Ticket 1.1 – XML Parser implementation
-- Ticket 1.2 – Add, List, Remove commands
-- Ticket 1.3 – Read command
-- Ticket 1.4 – Fetcher implementation
-- Ticket 1.5 – Integration tests
-- Ticket 1.6 – Configuration using environment variables
-- Ticket 1.7 – Run command (core functionality)
-- Ticket 1.8 – State management (tracking seen items)
-- Ticket 1.9 – Error handling and stability improvements

-All changes have been committed and pushed to the `main` branch in the repository.

----